What is customer experience (and why is it so important)?

 Ignore - These are companies that don’t view customer experience as a crucial differentiator.
 There are no efforts towards developing a CX strategy or measuring CX initiatives.

-Novice - These are companies that recognize the need to improve their customer experience.
+Novice - These are companies that recognize the need to improve a customer's experience.
 They’ve put basic steps in place to identify and measure CX-related issues, but don’t have a clear CX strategy in place.

 Competent - These companies make an effort to deliver a high-quality experience for their customers.
 They have a clear CX strategy with processes firmly in place to measure results.